Auld Lang Syne (1937 film)

 Auld Lang Syne is a 1937 British historical drama film directed by James A. FitzPatrick and starring Andrew Cruickshank, Christine Adrian and Marian Spencer.
-It portrays the life of the eighteenth century Scottish poet Robert Burns.
-The film was a quota quickie, produced at Shepperton Studios for distribution by MGM.
-Quota costume films were rare, as the costs generally exceeded the limited budgets allowed for productions.
+It was written by W.K.
+WIlliamson, and was made as a quota quickie, produced at Shepperton Studios for distribution by MGM; quota costume films were rare, as the costs generally exceeded the limited budgets allowed for productions.

+Preservation status

+The British Film Institute National Archive holds no stills or ephemera, and no film or video materials.

+Plot

+The film portrays the life of the eighteenth century Scottish poet Robert Burns.